dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/project-recommendations.md

 dbt Explorer provides recommendations about your project from the `dbt_project_evaluator` [package](https://hub.getdbt.com/dbt-labs/dbt_project_evaluator/latest/) using metadata from the Discovery API.

 Explorer also offers a global view, showing all the recommendations across the project for easy sorting and summarizing.

+These recommendations provide insight into how you can build a more well documented, well tested, and well built project, leading to less confusion and more trust.

-This overview page includes two top-level metrics measuring the test and documentation coverage of the models in your project.
+The Recommendations overview page includes two top-level metrics measuring the test and documentation coverage of the models in your project.

 - **Model test coverage** &mdash; The percent of models in your project (models not from a package or imported via dbt Mesh) with at least one dbt test configured on them.
 - **Model documentation coverage** &mdash; The percent of models in your project (models not from a package or imported via dbt Mesh) with a description.

-These recommendations provide insight into how you can build a more well documented, well tested, and well built project, leading to less confusion and more trust.

 <Lightbox src="/img/docs/collaborate/dbt-explorer/example-recommendations-overview.png" width="80%" title="Example of the Recommendations overview page with project metrics and the recommendations for all resources in the project"/>

-The current list of rules are:
+## List of rules

 | Category | Name | Description | Package Docs Link |
 | --- | --- | --- | --- |